LaneAxis vs. the “Competition” – an Assessment

 A Holistic and Unrivaled Solution

 LaneAxis is quite literally reinventing the way freight transportation operates in the U.S. Creating a network environment for direct connectivity is the starting point.
 Optimizing and automating all aspects of the actual freight movement – while providing critical internal and industry-wide data – injects cost-savings into the operations of both Shippers and Carriers.
+Integrating blockchain technology amplifies these benefits by orders of magnitude.

 Niche tech solutions abound in trucking – and many do a fine job.